 The 2017 Mental Health Summit was an awakening for me.
 The whole point of the event was to discuss the mental health of children.
 Mississippi Governor Phil Bryant was present in that summit, and as they say, it was a record-breaking event in terms of attendance.
 There were around 350 attendees on that event, which shows that people these days are interested to know more about the mental health issues that can plague children, which include behavioral, personality disorders, and more.
 Of course, the Governor was the one who opened the general session.

-Stress is inevitable or something that you could not avoid.
+Stress is inevitable or something that you could not avoid or manage.
 According to Mary K. Tatum, LMHC, “Stress is variable and affects everyone differently.”
-Despite your diligent efforts of trying to be cool with the demands of work, family life or personal matters, there will always come a time when stress will take over you.
-This is the primary reason why it is essential to learn some techniques on how to beat stress.
+Despite your diligent efforts of trying to be cool with the demands of managing work, family life, or personal matters, there will always come a time when stress will take over you.
+This is the primary reason why it is essential to learn some management techniques on how to beat stress.
 The first step that you must do is to accept the fact that stress is part of life.
-Once you learn to accept this fact, the solution will follow.
+Once you learn to accept stress is always be there, the solution will follow.
 “Some people are more prone to stress reactions.
 They’re likely to be people who have difficulty managing on a day-to-day basis.
 They may not have effective problem-solving skills, or be predisposed to high levels of anxiety and uncertainty,” says Len Tuzman, an expert on stress management.
 Continue reading

 “A committed marriage is a lifelong partnership that links two people around their most fundamental wishes and wants so that the two people involved can flourish as individuals and as a couple,“ according to Catherine Aponte Psy.D.